ls1intum/Artemis/docs/user/user-experience/guided_tours.rst

 will be reset automatically.

 .. note::
-    You need to be on the page where you started the tour the last time resume or restart it.
+    To resume or restart a tour, you need to be on the page where you started it the last time.
 The menu will **not** show resumable tours that are not available on the page you're currently on.